rosneru/ClientManagementSystem/README.md

 A quote from the book:

-*We will work on will be a **generic client management system**.
+*We will work on a **generic client management system**.
 It will be something that can be tweaked and re purposed for multiple applications—for a supplier managing customers, a health service managing patients, and so on.
 It will perform common tasks found over and over in real-world Line of Business (LOB) applications, principally